lpsienes/color_reproducibility_for_smartphones/README.md

 <p align="justify">What is intended with this program is to solve some of this problems in order make color measurements between digital devices comparable,applying color theory for these corrections[7,8].
 To do so a simple Python® code will generate two matrices so the color values given by the device and the referenced ones can be adjust by means of lineal regression, correcting the measurement through the standardization of the light wave composition of the light source used and its intensity.This program is intended to be used with JPEG image format, which uses sRGB color space, and D65 as the reference illuminant but it can be used in any image format with any illuminant as long the RGB reference values are well known.</p>

-<p align="justify">To work with this program, two csv files are necessary: one with the referenced RGB values of the samples and another with the RGB measurements taken with our device.Once the files are uploaded, all you have to do is [run the code](#Link-to-Binder) and collect the results.
-(Make sure that the samples correspond to the reference values and that there are the same number of samples in both csvs).</p>
+<p align="justify">To work with this program, two csv files are necessary: one with the referenced RGB values of the samples and another with the RGB measurements taken with our device.Once the files are uploaded, all you have to do is run the code and collect the data (Make sure that each sample corresponds to the reference values and that there are the same number of samples in both csvs).</p>

 # Estructure of the program

-<p align="justify">The first part of the program displays the RGB values of the csv archives as shown on the next table:</p>
+<p align="justify">The first part of the program is focused on the comparision of the devices measurements with the reference ones.
+The RGB values of both csv archives will be shown as so:</p>

 ||Measurements||References|
 |:-:|:-: |:-:|:-:|
 |<table><tr><td>n</td></tr><tr><td>0</td></tr><tr><td>1</td></tr><tr><td>2</td></tr><tr><td>3</td></tr><tr><td>4</td></tr><tr><td>...</td></tr></table>|<table> <tr><th>R</th><th>G</th><th>B</th></tr><tr><td>151</td><td>159</td><td>83</td></tr><tr><td>159</td><td>144</td><td>85</td></tr><tr><td>157</td><td>141</td><td>54</td></tr><tr><td>171</td><td>172</td><td>151</td></tr><tr><td>133</td><td>125</td><td>96</td></tr><tr><td>...</td><td>...</td><td>...</td></tr></table>|<table><tr><td>n</td></tr><tr><td>0</td></tr><tr><td>1</td></tr><tr><td>2</td></tr><tr><td>3</td></tr><tr><td>4</td></tr><tr><td>...</td></tr></table>|<table><tr><th>R</th><th>G</th><th>B</th></tr><tr><td>202</td><td>182</td><td>128</td></tr><tr><td>204</td><td>172</td><td>126</td></tr><tr><td>207</td><td>166</td><td>105</td></tr><tr><td>228</td><td>208</td><td>178</td></tr><tr><td>163</td><td>140</td><td>116</td></tr><tr><td>...</td><td>...</td><td>...</td></tr></table>|

-<p align="justify">It also represents the error between the RGB measurement values and the reference in each RGB channel independently:</p>
+<p align="justify">After these, the error between the RGB measurement values and the reference in each RGB channel independently will be displayed:</p>

 |R Channel Error|Green Channel Error|Blue Channel Error|
 |:-:|:-: |:-:|
 |<table><tr><td>![3](https://user-images.githubusercontent.com/102466458/160297824-75edef19-7dc1-403d-aa82-e13a1f1de4d1.jpg)</td></table>|<table><tr><td>![4](https://user-images.githubusercontent.com/102466458/160297839-563a5771-da71-4445-a170-f79d2979bccf.jpg)</td></table>|<table><tr><td>![5](https://user-images.githubusercontent.com/102466458/160297853-cb1f5e14-0645-4630-afeb-d5e9bfe1a3e8.jpg)</td></table>|

-<p align="justify">Then, the program generates two matrices two matrices to adjust the color values given by the device to the referenced ones by means of lineal regression, correcting the measurement through the standardization of the light wave composition of the light source used and its intensity.
+<p align="justify">The second part of the program is centered on the correction of the devices RGB values.First, the program generates two matrices to adjust the color values given by the device to the referenced ones by means of lineal regression, correcting the measurement through the standardization of the light wave composition of the light source used and its intensity.
 The correlation factor of the new RGB values and the referenced ones it is also displayed:</p>

 |Correction Matrices||Corrected|
 |:-:|:-:|:-:|
 |<table><tr><td>![3](https://user-images.githubusercontent.com/102466458/160299029-70d6de61-ce08-440c-a603-23189d454407.jpg)</td></table>|<table><tr><td>n</td></tr><tr><td>0</td></tr><tr><td>1</td></tr><tr><td>2</td></tr><tr><td>3</td></tr><tr><td>4</td></tr><tr><td>...</td></tr></table>|<table><tr><th>R</th><th>G</th><th>B</th></tr><tr><td>151</td><td>159</td><td>83</td></tr><tr><td>159</td><td>144</td><td>85</td></tr><tr><td>157</td><td>141</td><td>54</td></tr><tr><td>171</td><td>172</td><td>151</td></tr><tr><td>133</td><td>125</td><td>96</td></tr><tr><td>...</td><td>...</td><td>...</td></tr></table>|

 <p align="justify">It can also represent each color measurement in the RGB color space:</p>